Netlaw Media Limited (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 - provide us with enough information to identify you; and

 - if your objection is not to direct marketing in general, but to direct marketing by a particular channel (e.g. email), please indicate this.

 You can also unsubscribe and or update your details from any email marketing using the links provided in all of these emails we send to you.

 Should you wish to lodge a complaint, you can do so by contacting the Information Commissioner’s Office (ICO).
 Its contact information can be found at www.ico.org.uk.

 EDITING AND DELETION OF DATA

-Generally, we can delete any data you upload to Site.
+You have the right at any time to stop us from contacting you.
 If you wish to deactivate your subscription or account you may do so by contacting us at firstname.lastname@example.org.

 Please note that removed information may persist in backup copies for a reasonable period of time and as necessary to comply with our legal obligations and to ensure that in your interest that your details are not duplicated.

 Should this be in relation to shared marketing / white papers and or new stories, even after removal from our Site, information may continue to be viewable on search engines and other sites that may have cached (or copied) the information when it was on our Site.